Bullish Vs Bearish is definitely something you better have a solid handle on if you are planning to invest any of your money in the stock market.

 As the demand increases for the stock, the price rises.
 It's a simple matter of supply and demand.

-Now, what could drive investor's confidence and push them to buy stock and drive it's value up?
+What could drive investor's confidence and push them to buy stock and drive it's value up?

 There are a number of things that usually get a stock trending upward: